luvmad/VANITY-ANTICHEAT/SECURITY.md

-Here’s a security policy tailored for your script, including sections for supported versions and reporting vulnerabilities:
+Here’s the complete security policy with your modifications for the reporting channel and additional adjustments:

 # Security Policy